Electronic design automation (EDA) software

 Emergence of EDA

-The introduction of integrated circuits (ICs) increased the complexity of electronic designs, necessitating more advanced tools.
+The introduction of integrated circuits (ICs) increased the complexity of electronic designs, creating the need for more advanced tools.
 In 1973, the University of California, Berkeley developed the Simulation Program with Integrated Circuit Emphasis (SPICE), which became a foundational tool for analog circuit simulation.
 Around the same time, a few companies began developing EDA tools focusing on schematic capture, simulation, and PCB layout.

 The 1980s saw significant growth in electroinic design automation (EDA) driven by VLSI technology, requiring advanced EDA tools and logic synthesis tools automated high-level design conversions.
 In the 1990s, EDA advancements continued with hardware description languages (HDLs) like VHDL.
 Verilog for digital design, raised the importance of design verification with formal verification and simulation tools.